TimFins/BinaryTreeEvaluator/README.md

 ### Example request for inserting values into a binary search tree
 This could be an example input where the task is to insert the values in the existing tree.
 In this example the student has correctly created a new node with the value 8 and placed it at the correct location.
+*In this example, the student submission is correct.*
 ```json
 {
      "existing_tree":{